 - "This unabashedly erotic partial figure was inspired by Rodin's interest in dance.
 Extending her legs in mid-flight, the messenger of the gods is rendered weightless through her acrobatic pose.
-A large-scale winged version, symbolizing poetic inspiration, was originally intended for Rodin's monument to the Romantic poet Victor Hugo."
-(Metropolitan Museum of Art) - "She is Iris, Messenger of the Gods, on an urgent mission to persuade us that sculpture has a vigorous future after all - as Rodin, who made this fragment in about 1895, so urgently believed.
-Too much sculpture, before and after Rodin, has seemed to embody an almost studiedly monumental lifelessness, and especially much of the sculpture which is commissioned to go on public display."
-(The Independent, 26 November, 2010)
+A large-scale winged version, symbolising poetic inspiration, was originally intended for Rodin's monument to the Romantic poet Victor Hugo."
+(Metropolitan Museum of Art) - She is Iris, Messenger of the Gods, perhaps on a mission to convince us that sculpture should be vigorous.
+Too much sculpture, before and after Rodin, seems monumentally lifelessness."
+(The Independent, 26 November, 2010) - Rodin sculpted figures like this is in poses that project energy, vitality, movement and eroticism tempered by the headless body and the removal of one arm.
+Rodin removed heads and arms even though they were originally present in ancient Greek sculptures in order to capture the essence of the human form and emotion without the distraction of a complete figure. - The ancient Greeks also painted their work in bright colours and Rodin was even less inclined to emulate this.
+He was not trying to mimic ancient Greek work but was inspired by it to create the beauty that resides in the human form.